randofan/MyCalendar/README.md

 # MyCalendar
-MyCalendar is a Google chrome extension that launches on the UW course registration page and converts the user's registered courses into a calendar (.ics) file.
+MyCalendar is a Google chrome extension that launches on the [UW class schedule page](https://sdb.admin.uw.edu/sisStudents/uwnetid/schedule.aspx) and converts a user's registered courses into a calendar (.ics) file.
 With MyCalendar, students don't have to manually create a calendar event with the details of a course (time, recurrence, location, etc.) for all their courses every quarter.

 ## Features
 1. Download your course schedule as an .ics file, which can be imported into any calendar app.